Skip to main content

 semaglutide resultssemaglutide experiencesemaglutide side effects real peoplecompounded semaglutide reviews

 Semaglutide is a GLP-1 receptor agonist approved by the FDA as Ozempic (type 2 diabetes) and Wegovy (weight management).
-Based on 250+ self-reported experience logs on Narrated, it is most commonly logged for fat loss (71%) and metabolic health (16%).
-The median self-reported outcome score at week 12 is 7.8/10.
+Based on self-reported experience logs shared on Narrated, it is most commonly logged for fat loss, followed by metabolic health.
+Contributors generally rated their outcomes positively.
 Compounded semaglutide is NOT FDA-approved and the FDA has issued specific warnings about compounded versions.

 What is semaglutide?